Sooners in the NFL, Week 16

 Kansas City Chiefs

-James Winchester: Played 10 snaps on special teams.
-Perfect on 10 long snaps.
-2 tackles.
+James Winchester: Played 7 snaps on special teams.
+Perfect on 7 deep snaps.

 Los Angeles Chargers

-LB Kenneth Murray: Played all 76 snaps as a starter on defense and 6 snaps on special teams.
-Made 2 tackles (2 solo).
+LB Kenneth Murray: Played 74 of 77 snaps as a starter on defense and 6 snaps on special teams.
+Made 9 tackles (7 solo).

 Los Angeles Rams